-To capture housing depreciation, at the beginning of the period a fraction δ of all houses, including vacancies, are destroyed.
-Further, there are search frictions in the housing market, meaning that it takes time for buyers to find a suitable house and for the real estate investor to find a buyer for a house.
+To capture housing depreciation, at the beginning of the period a fraction $\delta$ of all houses, including vacancies, are destroyed.
+Further, there are search frictions in the housing market, meaning that it takes time for buyers to find a suitable house and for sellers to find a buyer.
 Similar to Diaz and Jerez (2013), Genesove and Han (2012), Head et al. (2014) and (2016), Novy-Marx (2009) and Wheaton (1990), among others, we model these search frictions with a matching function as in Pissarides (2000).
-The number of matches in a given period is given by a matching function $M(b, (1-\delta)v)$, where b and v are the measure of buyers and vacancies-given the timing of the model, only $(1-\delta)v$ vacancies are available at the beginning of the period.
+The number of matches in a given period is given by a matching function $M(b, (1 - \delta)v)$ , where b and v are the measure of buyers and vacancies given the timing of the model, only $(1 - \delta)v$ vacancies are available at the beginning of the period.
 Assume that the matching function is concave, increasing in both of its arguments and displays constant returns to scale.
-Given this matching function, buyers find a suitable home with probability $m(\theta) \equiv M(b, (1-\delta)v)/b = M(1, \theta^{-1})$, and the realtor finds a suitable house for a buyer with probability $\theta m(\theta) = M(b, (1-\delta)v)/(1-\delta)v = M(\theta, 1)$, where θ denotes the housing market tightness and is given by the ratio of buyers to vacancies, i.e. $\theta \equiv b/(1-\delta)v$.
-Homeowners are mismatched with their house at an exogenous separation
+Given this matching function, buyers find a suitable home with probability $m(\theta) \equiv M(b, (1 - \delta)v)/b = M(1, \theta^{-1})$ , and sellers find buyers with probability $\theta m(\theta) = M(b, (1 - \delta)v)/(1 - \delta)v = M(\theta, 1)$ , where $\theta$ denotes the housing market tightness and is given by the ratio of buyers to vacancies, i.e. $\theta \equiv b/(1 - \delta)v$ .
+Homeowners are mismatched with their house at an exogenous separation rate $s.^{13}$ Upon separation, homeowners put their house on the market by posting a vacancy.
+Once the real estate investor finds a buyer for the